devkev98/Casora/README.md

 ### DATABASE

-MySQL install with import axios from 'axios'
+MySQL install with import axios from 'axios'# Casora